Guidelines for Making a Complete and Balanced Diet for Dogs

 Formulating a complete and balanced meat-based canine diet can be surprisingly tricky.
 Attempts can easily come up short on nutrition or long on calories if they don’t follow well-designed guidelines.
 In this article, I present guidelines and supporting tables that anyone can follow to simplify the formulation process.
 Follow these summary guidelines1 and choose our recommended ingredients to easily formulate a diet for your dog that meets AAFCO (the pet food regulators) guidelines and our own more rigorous standards, which we call Optimized Nutrient Recommendations (ONR).

 I provide detailed directions using whole foods for beef recipes, growth and adult, and for adult bone-in chicken recipes.
 Bone-in growth recipes are more demanding to formulate, hence we offer the alternatives of whole foods or copper and zinc supplements.
+Along with formulation, understanding how much do I feed my dog is equally important to ensure they receive the right amount of these nutritious meals.

 How to use these guidelines and tables: